Zeroth Law of Thermodynamics

-Two systems A and B which are separately in thermal equilibrium with a third system C are also in thermal equilibrium with each other.
+Zeroth Law of Thermodynamics states that when two bodies are in thermal equilibrium with another third body then the two bodies are also in thermal equilibrium with each other.

-According to Zeroth law of thermodynamics, if system A is in thermal equilibrium with a system C, then
+According to Zeroth’s law of thermodynamics, if system A is in thermal equilibrium with system C, then:

 Similarly, if system B is in thermal equilibrium with system C, then